 I arrive home and while looking out the back door over the deck and I feel something move through my body and something tight on my shoulders particularly on the left side and I think, “Oh my God, Charles is here!”
 I turn around and see nothing.
 Fright fills my lungs.
 This is so strange.
 No one is there except the dog who is freaking out.

 I immediately search the house.
 I am sure he is here or was here but there is no sign of that.
 He has not been here after all.
-I feel freaked out.
-Like I’m losing it and I won’t be able to hold it together until Randy comes home.
+Am I losing it?
+Will I be able to hold it together until Randy comes home from his business trip?

 Then all of a sudden my husband walks through the door earlier than expected and I feel momentary relief from this foreboding feeling.

 We decide to go eat at Brio at StonyPoint.
-My stomach is doing flips.
+My insides are like a washrag being rung out.
 I don’t even know if I will be able to eat.
-Worried, my mouth goes dry again and that sense of rising panic makes my stomach flip.
+Worried, my mouth goes dry again and that sense of rising panic makes my nerves feel rigid and electrified.

 We arrive at Brio and order our food.
 We talk about Charles and discuss the next move.
 We’re both very tense and then Randy gets a call on his cell phone.

-Real fear grips me and and my breath is suspended.
+Real fear grips me and my breath is suspended.
 This phone call can’t be good and as soon as he hangs up there is a nagging feeling that something is about to change.
 Randy tells me that it’s the Richmond Police and they are at our house and want to talk to us.

 Randy says he thinks Charles is in trouble again.
-I buy that for a second and relief floods allows me to breathe again.
+I buy that for a second and relief allows me to breathe again.
 My mind starts to work.
 Why would Richmond Police come visit our home in Chesterfield if they arrested Charles?
 He’s 20 so they’d just throw him in jail and not call us.
 Randy says they are coming to meet us in the Brio parking lot.